 Cost of living index: 81.2

 Iowa’s capital city ranks 5th in our list of best places in the state to call home.
-The Pappajohn Sculpture Park is one of De Moines’s most well-known landmarks; bring your pooch for a walk through the 4.4-acre park and admire the sculptures made by 22 talented artists.
+The Pappajohn Sculpture Park is one of Des Moines’s most well-known landmarks; bring your pooch for a walk through the 4.4-acre park and admire the sculptures made by 22 talented artists.
 While you’re downtown, check out destinations like the Science Center of Iowa or pick up fresh food at Des Moines’ Downtown Farmers’ Market.
-Other notable attractions in this politically liberal city include state parks, a zoo, and a botanical garden.
-Des Moines’ weather is typical for Iowa, with the capital city experiencing 36 inches of rain, 33 inches of snow, and 204 sunny days per year.
-For medical care, residents have their choice of 16 area hospitals.
-If you’d like to check out the suburbs, popular choices include Johnston, Waukee, and Bondurant.

 6. Iowa City